mapbox/mapbox-gl-js/ISSUE_TEMPLATE.md

 To help us diagnose your problem quickly, please

- - include a link to a minimal demonstration the bug (we recommend using https://jsbin.com)
+ - include a link to a minimal demonstration the bug, we recommend using https://jsbin.com
  - ensure you can reproduce the bug using the latest release
+ - only post to report a bug or request a feature, direct all support requests to https://mapbox.com/contact

 -->